 Cambodia has probably one of the easiest and the simplest visa procedures as it provides several options to people to obtain a visa.

-You can apply for an e-visa for Cambodia via https://www.cambodiaonlinevisa.org/about but usually such websites cost more than the actual visa amount.
+You can apply for Cambodia visa online via https://www.cambodiaonlinevisa.org/about but usually such websites cost more than the actual visa amount.
 You can use this visa on mainly 4 Immigration points: Phnom Penh International Airport, Siem Reap International Airport, Bavet check post(Vietnam) and Poipet(Thailand).
 An e-visa will cost you around 80 USD (4800 – 5600 INR), much more than a normal visa from embassy or visa on arrival.

 Visa On Arrival

-Cambodia allows most countries to get Visa on Arrival by providing a passport sized photograph and a valid Passport.
-You just need to pay 30 USD (1800-2000 INR) and wait for 5 minutes and you will get a 30-day visa to stay in Cambodia.
+Most countries can get Cambodia Visa on Arrival by providing a passport sized photograph and a valid Passport.
+The Cambodia Visa costs around 30 USD (1800-2000 INR) and you just need to wait for 5 minutes to get your 30-day visa for Cambodia.
 You can later get this visa extended by the immigration office or the Cambodian embassy.
 Except for citizens of Algeria, Afghanistan, Bangladesh, Iran, Iraq, Nigeria, Pakistan, Saudi Arabia, Sri Lanka and Sudan, all other countries are eligible for visa on arrival.
 Citizens of these countries need to get a Cambodia visa in advance via embassy or through online portal.

 You can just apply for a Cambodia visa through the embassy and your visa is most likely to get processed in 3-5 days.
 There are VFS centers in most major cities which will help you in getting a Cambodia visa.